 During the school year, the Aurora Fiddle Society hosts a bi-weekly Friday Fiddle Jam in Yellowknife.
-Fiddlers who are mature youth and adults, all skill levels, accompanists, and friends & family are invited to the new YK Music Space location at 5016 - 50th Ave, lower level (Graham Bromley Building across the street from Cabin Radio) to play their favorite fiddle tunes with the rest of the community, as well as learn and pick up some new tunes.
+Fiddlers who are mature youth and adults, all skill levels, accompanists, and friends & family are welcome to come out and play their favorite fiddle tunes with the rest of the community, as well as learn and pick up some new tunes.

 Our tri-weekly fiddle jams are held Tuesdays from 6-8pm.
 The 6-7 pm timeslot is reserved for youth fiddlers and the 7-8pm timeslot is reserve for advanced youth and adult fiddlers.
 The jams will be taking place in the space above Fiddles and Stix (5018 52nd Street).

 - Jan 09 & 30

 - Feb 20

 A few things to keep in mind

 - Youth who attend the jam must have arranged rides home